What are the REAL “best times to tweet?” Excellent question.

 Kissmetrics, a popular analytics tool & blog: Compiled infographic with data from Dan Zarrella, who did a 2009 webinar describing his very informal “study” and analysis of several popular Twitter accounts, including @NYTimes, from which he compiled diverse ideal posting data.

 I decided that this was the best way to compile the data, aside from doing our own “study” of tweets.
-But as Zarella has already done that, and since you’re only using this tweet timing data until you compile enough data to analyze your own anyway… these findings should be sufficiently reliable for your purpose.
+But as Zarella has already done this for Twitter, and since you’re only using this tweet timing data until you compile enough data to analyze your own anyway… these findings should be sufficiently reliable for your purpose.